Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 ### TemperatureConstant

-basic information about the solvent used
+Basic information about the temperature

 - __temperature__
   - Type: posfloat